mgsosna/mattsosna.com/_posts/computer_science/2021-10-20-Stacks-queues.md

         self.right = right
 ```

-With our `TreeNode` defined, let's write a function that provides level-order traversal, given the root node of a tree.
+With our `TreeNode` defined, let's write a function that performs level-order traversal, given the root node of a tree.
 The solution is delightfully short if you use a queue.

 At a high level, we start by enqueuing the root node.
 We dequeue the node, append its value to our answer, then enqueue its children.
 Then we simply repeat this process until we've processed all nodes.
 That's it!